Date functions and formulas in Excel

 Today, we’ll share with you 7 date functions and formulas to use in Excel + 1 bonus tip.

-These date functions are mainly used by Excel professionals or considered as Excel date functions you must know by our students.
+These date functions are mainly used by Excel professionals or considered as Excel date formulas you must know by our students.
 Yes, Ted Jordan provides analytics online courses such as the Excel: Beginner to Advanced course.

 Excel date formulas